delanoflipse/OOPP-B4a/README.md

 # Group B4a
 This is the OOP project repository for group B4a.

+#Usage
+Run Main.java (from the main package) to run the program.

 ## Team members:
 Delano Flipse(4606116)\
 <img src="https://github.com/delanoflipse/OOPP-B4a/blob/master/imgs/delano.png" width=300>